Stephen Robinson MA. BSc (Hons), PGCE, MBACP, MBPS, MBABCP (Accred) Dip Couns

-> Once I qualified as a counsellor I left teaching full time to follow my dreams of becoming a counselling psychologist.
-I currently work part-time as a staff counsellor/psychotherapist in a local hospital supporting staff within the hospital, specialising in trauma.
+Once I qualified as a counsellor I left teaching full time to follow my dreams of becoming a counselling psychologist.
+I currently work part-time as a CBT/psychotherapist in a local mental health hospital supporting a ward where patients have been sectioned under the mental health.
 My specialism is in work-related stress and depression and trauma.

-> I am an A-Level Psychology examiner and assess the paper specialising in schizophrenia, eating disorders, OCD, anxiety and depression.
+I am an A-Level Psychology examiner and assess the paper specialising in schizophrenia, eating disorders, OCD, anxiety and depression.

 I also lecture Psychology for the BSc course at a local university.